honest comparison

 The category giant, owned by Vista Equity since 2019

 Mindbody is the largest player in pilates and yoga studio software by a wide margin.
-It has been in the market since 2001, serves studios from one instructor to 50-location enterprises, and offers the depth that suggests: a marketplace with millions of consumer downloads, native branded mobile apps at the top tier, payroll integrations, deep franchise reporting, and a consultant ecosystem of trainers and migration specialists.
-The trade-off is the trade-off the entire category complains about, and which the operator-leaving-Mindbody pattern has produced more than two hundred verbatim complaints about across Capterra, G2, Reddit, and Trustpilot: 12-to-24-month annual contracts with documented cancellation friction, opaque pricing on the lower tiers that requires a demo call, a marketplace that takes around 20 percent commission on app-discovered clients, processing markup, and a reported four-hundred-pound fee to take your data on the way out.
+It has been in the market since 2001, serves studios from one instructor to 50-location enterprises, and offers the depth that suggests: a marketplace with millions of consumer downloads, a native branded mobile app at the top tier, payroll integrations, deep franchise reporting, and a consultant ecosystem of trainers and migration specialists.
+The trade-off is the trade-off the entire category complains about, and which the operator-leaving-Mindbody pattern has produced more than two hundred verbatim complaints about across Capterra, G2, Reddit, and Trustpilot: a 12-month annual contract with documented cancellation friction, opaque pricing on the lower tiers that requires a demo call, a marketplace that takes around 20 percent commission (capped at $30 per transaction) on app-discovered clients, processing markup, and a reported $500 fee to take your data on the way out.
 Junocal is built to be the structural opposite of every one of those points.
 Not a better Mindbody.
 A different shape.

 Sources verified 2026-05.
 If a figure on this page has moved since, tell us and we'll update it.